canonical/platform-engineering-docs/onboarding/how-to/schedule-postgresql-backup.md

-# How to schedule a PosgreSQL backup
+# How to schedule a PostgreSQL backup
 **Source: [Discourse](https://discourse.canonical.com/t/how-to-schedule-a-posgresql-backup/3189)**

-This procedure might be changed soon but anyway, this is how a backup can be scheduled using crontab.
+This procedure might be changed soon but anyway, this is how a backup can be scheduled using Crontab.

 ## Environment